Justin-Watkins/Justin-Watkins.github.io/02-BuildingDataSets.md

              prob = c(0,0,.10,.05,.40,.05,.30,.10)))
 ```

 For tenure, if we set the `renew` argument `= TRUE`, we leverage our `f_tenure` function to assign the number of years based on a list of arguments that we have created within our main function.
 Flow control with conditions is really important to understand.
 A simple way to explain them is like this: "If(some condition == TRUE), then do something.
 If(condition == FALSE), then do something else".
-In R, == is used to compare things. = is used for assignment.
+In R, `==` is used to compare things. `=` is used for assignment.

 In this function we use `mapply`.
 It works like `sapply`, but it accepts multiple arguments.
 We also used a `with` statement.
 With just means you have to type less.
-It tells R that everything within it belongs to one piece of data.
+It tells R that everything within it belongs to one frame of data.

 ```r